ericsr316/Tres-Rayas/README.md

 <p> X * O </p>
 <p> X O O </p>

-Yoy cannot win with this examples due to some issues but i hope fix them soon
+You cannot win in this examples due to some issues but I hope fix them soon

 <p> X O *</p>